Quick Links

 If your child has a nursery place you will still need to apply for a reception place as above.

 To join our Nursery, parents first need to put their child’s name on to our waiting list.
-Forms are available from the school office, or they can be downloaded and emailed to us.
+Forms are available from the school office.
 Parents are welcome to come and look around our facilities and can make an appointment with the school office.

 Children are entitled to 15 hours free Nursery education in the term after their third birthday if places are available within the Nursery.
 We aim to admit children soon after their third birthday if places are available.
 We also offer 30 hours free Nursery education to those children who qualify for this.
 See https://www.childcarechoices.gov.uk/ for further details about childcare options.